TjoAlex/Cooking-It/README.md

 * Saving your own recipes on your profile, making less "hard" finding your own recipes if wanting to edit or delete them.
 * Have a like button that could save all your liked recipes in your profile.
 * Have all usernames presented with one capital letter.
+* A search bar that you can search by ingredients in.

 ## Technologies Used